frankthvandeven/VenturaSQL/README.md

 ## VenturaSQL Studio generates recordsets
 The VenturaSQL Studio WPF app generates recordset classes based on SQL statements.
 The recordsets are automatically injected into your C# projects.

-Each generated recordset has column properties based on the resultset of an SQL statement.
+Each generated recordset has column properties based on the resultset(s) of an SQL statement.
 Change the SQL statement, and the column properties change too.

 A recordset retrieves data and updates the database via a single Web API Controller.
 You only need add controller code once.
 Data is transmitted in binary format.
-In desktop and server applications, a recordset can also connect to a database directly.
+A recordset can also connect to a database directly.

 ![Image of recordset editor](https://raw.githubusercontent.com/frankthvandeven/VenturaSQL/master/README_IMG1.png)